vals-productions/sqlighter/amfibian.md

 ### AnIncubator

-AnIncubator consumes JSON defintion file, parses it, and produces AnOrm instancs upon request.
-It can be used instead of configurng AnOrm instances in programmatic way.
+AnIncubator consumes JSON defintion file, parses it, and produces AnOrm instances upon request.
+It should be used instead of configurng AnOrm instances in programmatic way.

 ```java
 incubator.load(jsonString);